citostyle/docker-record/README.md

 --------------------

 When starting your setup/maintenance process with docker-record, with every issued command in your shell, we log (i.e., 'record') the command, working directory, user id, and environment variables.
-The Dockerfile can than be seen as the mapping between the gathered historical data and Dockerfile instructions.
+The Dockerfile can then be seen as the mapping between the gathered historical data and Dockerfile instructions.
 However, not every mapping is straight-forward, some require the use of heuristics to provide meaningful approximation.

 The overall process can be summarized as follows:
 - Instrument bash commands to gain a full history with execution context